 There is a wiki with some convenience functions, tips, and so on.

 Notable features Much of what Apophenia does can be done in any typical statistics package.
 The apop_data element is much like an R data frame, for example, and there is nothing special about being able to invert a matrix or take the product of two matrices with a single function call (apop_matrix_inverse and apop_dot, respectively).
 Even more advanced features like Loess smoothing (apop_loess) and the Fisher Exact Test (apop_test_fisher_exact) are not especially Apophenia-specific.
 But here are some things that are noteworthy.

-- The Maximum likelihood system combines a lot of different subsystems into one form, which will do a few flavors of conjugate gradient search, Nelder-Mead Simplex, Newton's Method, or Simulated Annealing.
+- The maximum likelihood system combines a lot of different subsystems into one form: it will do a few flavors of conjugate gradient search, Nelder-Mead Simplex, Newton's Method, or Simulated Annealing.
 You pick the method by a setting attached to your model.
 If you want to use a method that requires derivatives and you don't have a closed-form derivative, the ML subsystem will estimate a numerical gradient for you.
 If you would like to do EM-style maximization (all but the first parameter are fixed, that parameter is optimized, then all but the second parameter are fixed, that parameter is optimized, ..., looping through dimensions until the change in objective across cycles is less than

 Apop_settings_add_group(your_model, apop_mle, .dim_cycle_tolerance=eps).